Diabetes Diet Pregnancy

 Protein

 Consume 80-100 grams of complete protein per day.
 You should plan to have at least ONE protein food at every meal.
 This is important as part of your diabetes diet pregnancy because it will prevent blood sugar fluctuations.
-Good sources of protein include organic free-range chicken, organic grass fed beef, organic grass fed lamb, organic pork, wild caught salmon from Alaska, organic raw whole milk or organic whole pasteurized (but not homogenized milk).
-For information about raw milk.
+Good sources of protein include organic free-range chicken, organic grass fed beef, organic grass fed lamb, organic pork, and wild caught salmon from Alaska.

 Your protein intake should include:

-- You should have at least ONE serving of beef, or lamb every day
+• You should have at least TWO servings of beef, chicken or lamb every day

 Green Vegetables

-- You should consume at least TWO servings of green vegetables every day as part of your diabetes diet pregnancy.
+• You should consume at least FOUR servings of green vegetables every day as part of your diabetes diet pregnancy.
 Good choices include steamed spinach, chard, broccoli, and fresh baby salad greens.

 Healthy Fats